dschadow/CloudSecurity/README.md

 the `/credentials` and `/users` endpoints.

 # Spring Cloud Config

-The following application uses [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) to separate code and configuration.
+All client applications use [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) to separate code and configuration and therefore require a running config server before starting the actual application.

 ## config-server
 This project contains the Spring Cloud Config server which must be started like a Spring Boot application before using
-the (client) web application **config-client**.
-After starting the config server without a specific profile, the server is available on port 8888 and will use the configuration files provided in the **config-repo** folder in the GitHub repository.
+the web applications **config-client** or **config-client-vault**.
+After starting the config server without a specific profile, the server is available on port 8888 and will use the configuration files provided in the **config-repo** folder in my GitHub repository.

-Starting config server without a profile requires Internet access to read the configuration files from my GitHub repo.
+Starting the config server without a profile therefore requires Internet access to read the configuration files from my GitHub repo.
 To use a local configuration instead (e.g. the one in the **config-repo** directory) you have to enable the **native** profile during startup and to provide a file system resource location containing the configuration, e.g.

     spring.cloud.config.server.native.search-locations=file:/var/config-repo/

 Basic auth credentials (user/secret) are required when accessing the config server.

+### config-repo
+This folder contains all configuration files for all profiles used in the **config-client** and **config-client-vault** applications.

 ## config-client
 This Spring Boot based web application exposes the REST endpoints `/`, `/users` and `/credentials`.
 Based on the active